-This programme is ideal if you want to go on to higher-level study in performance or the technical aspects of production in theatre, or aren't sure exactly what area to focus on.
-It's also perfect for people already in employment who want to improve their personal communication and professional presentation skills.
+This programme is ideal if you want to go on to higher-level study in performance, in the technical aspects of production in theatre, or if you’re unsure what area to focus on and want to explore acting and technical production.
+It's also perfect for people already in employment in this industry who want to improve their personal communication and professional presentation skills.

 This programme replaces the Certificate in Communication and Media Arts (Level 4).

-- Lecturers who are eager to share their industry experience with you
+- Learn from Lecturers who are eager to share their industry experience with you

-- Access to Unitec's and performing arts facilities and collaboration with other students
+- Access to Unitec's excellent performing arts facilities and collaboration with other students from other arts disciplines

 - A mix of classroom sessions, practical workshops, critique sessions, student seminars, discussions, presentations and online learning